acolite/acolite/README.md

 Features include generation of RGB images before and after atmospheric correction, atmospheric correction of water bodies and extraction of regions of interest (defined by bounding coordinates or a polygon file).
 Level 2 outputs are surface reflectance (ρs=Rrs⋅π) and derived products that are saved as geolocated datasets in a NetCDF file, and can be exported as PNG maps.
 The atmospheric correction is image based and needs no external inputs.

-To reduce initial download volume, only the generic LUTs are provided in this repository.
-Sensor specific LUTs will be resampled from the generic LUTs or retrieved automatically from a separate repository (https://github.com/acolite/acolite_luts) the first time they are needed.
-The automatic retrieval should only take a few minutes, while the resampling may take up to several hours for the "reverse" LUTs.
+To reduce initial download volume, no LUTs are provided in this repository.
+(LUTs are still in the history of the repository so it is advised to clone with a low depth, e.g. using --depth 1, to avoid pulling those in.)
+Required LUTs will be retrieved automatically from a separate repository (https://github.com/acolite/acolite_luts) the first time they are needed.

 ACOLITE development was funded under various projects by the Belgian Science Policy Office STEREO program under contracts SR/37/135 (JELLYFOR project) and SR/00/325 (PONDER project), and by the European Community's Seventh Framework Programme (FP7/2007-2013) under grant agreement n° 606797 (HIGHROC project).
 TACT development was funded by the Belgian Science Policy Office BRAIN-be program under contract BR/165/A1/MICROBIAN.